uploadcare/file-uploader/solutions/adaptive-image/README.md

 ## Development mode (relative image path)

-When you developing your application you can use some local development server and relative paths in your project structure for the images.
-In that case, Uploadcare Proxy service would be disabled for you development environment and you will see original local images in your application until you deploy it:
+When you develop your application, you can use some local development servers and relative paths in your project structure for the images.
+In that case, Uploadcare Proxy service would be disabled for your development environment, and you will see original local images in your application until you deploy it:

 ```html
 <uc-img src="../LOCAL_IMAGE_PATH"></uc-img>
 ```